bokeh/bokeh/sphinx/source/docs/user_guide/interaction.rst

 action called whenever the users clicks on the glyph.

-The following code shows how to use the OpenURL action combined with a TapTool to open an url whenever the user clicks on a circle.
+The following code shows how to use the OpenURL action combined with a TapTool to open an URL whenever the user clicks on a circle.

 .. bokeh-plot:: source/docs/user_guide/source_examples/interaction_open_url.py
     :source-position: above